2. Using Pronounce Live

 Open Google Chrome and go to the Pronounce Live Web site.

-If you have an account, click Login at the top right corner and enter your user name and password.
+If your school or university already has an account, click Login at the top right corner and enter your user name and password.

 How to practice?

 Paste or type text into the text field and select a language, or open an exercise.